ahgsql/remotion-subtitles/README.md

 ```
 This library includes, **17 hand-made** styled Components for you to use.

-You can import them from **"remotion-subtitles/captions"** to use, if you want to pass custom style, go ahead.
+You can import them from **"remotion-subtitle"** to use, if you want to pass custom style, go ahead.

 **style** prop: Apply custom styles to your captions (e.g., color, font size)